Junior Helps to Implement Innovative Programming by New LGBTQ Resource Center Assistant Director

 Creating an Inclusive Center

 Four months after starting in her role as assistant director of the LGBTQ Resource Center, Johnson had to pivot the center’s focus to accommodate and advocate for students online.
-Though each area on campus was faced with reformatting their programming, the LGBTQ Recourse Center was one of the few units that was tasked with navigating the wellbeing of students as they returned home.
+Though each area on campus was faced with reformatting its programming, the LGBTQ Resource Center was one of the few units that were tasked with navigating the well-being of students as they returned home.

 “Unfortunately, some of our students have home environments that are less than welcoming of their LGBTQ identity, which meant that they had to go back into the closet to some degree,” says Johnson.
 “Additionally, some students had started to come out or were beginning to do the work to understand their sexual orientation or gender identity and that process was cut off as we moved to a virtual environment.”

 At the start of the pandemic a few students needed housing assistance to avoid unsafe living situations, but as the pandemic stretched on, increasingly large numbers of LGBTQ students were dealing with hostile homes.
 Johnson worked with a team of Georgetown staff to situate students in at-risk home situations with safe housing options.